rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/4-inner-data-science-loop.md

 ![jukebox.png](./images/jukebox.png)

 3. It will take some time (cause in the background, OpenShift AI pulls the runtime image, downloads your model from Minio bucket, copies to the right folder and starts the runtime), but eventually you'll get an endpoint that enable you to interract with the model!
+You will need to click on ```Internal Service``` link to get the endpoint URL.

 ![jukebox-deployed.png](./images/jukebox-deployed.png)